Why a Professional Photographer Decided to Step Into the Spotlight

-Terry was looking down at his breakfast when I slipped my phone onto the table between us.
+Terry was looking down at his breakfast when I slid my phone onto the table between us.

-If there’s one thing I learned after joining the speaking group he founded - Find Your Voice - it’s that Terry has a strong opinion about phones at meetings.
+If there’s one thing I learned after joining the speaking group he founded, Find Your Voice, it’s that Terry has strong opinions about phones at meetings.
 Never mind during meals.
-Our breakfast meeting involved both.
+Our breakfast involved both.

 That’s when I slid my phone between us and asked, “Why do you suppose that is?”